-There is a drastic difference between the speeds of SATA interface and the PCIe.
+There is a drastic difference between the speeds of the SATA interface and the PCIe.

-With the current 4th gen PCIe, each PCIe lane has speed of 1,969 MB/s.
-A typical NVMe SSD utilizes 4 PCIe lanes and thus has a theoretical speeds of 7,877 MB/s.
+With the current 4th gen PCIe, each PCIe lane has a speed of 1,969 MB/s.
+A typical NVMe SSD utilizes 4 PCIe lanes and thus has a theoretical rate of 7,877 MB/s.
 Contrast this to the SATA 3 interface with a max theoretical speed of 750 MB/s only.

-In reality, an average Gen 4 NVME SSD can have read speed of 5000 MB/s such as the Samsung 980 Pro and an average SATA 3 SSD only has a transfer speed of 550 MB/s.
+In reality, an average Gen 4 NVME SSD can have a read speed of 5000 MB/s, such as the Samsung 980 Pro, and an average SATA 3 SSD only has a transfer speed of 550 MB/s.

-Compare these speeds to an average speed of 200 MB/s on SATA Hard Disk.
+Compare these speeds to an average rate of 200 MB/s on a SATA Hard Disk.